OussamaGhz/OussamaGhz/README.md

 ## About Me

 I'm Ghazi Oussama Soheib, a Computer Science student based in Algiers, Algeria.
-Aspiring Web development Developer with a passion for crafting clean and efficient code.
+Aspiring Web development with a passion for crafting clean and efficient code.

 ## 💻 Tech Stack